Skip to main content

 });

-🏗️ Singleton Pattern
+🏗️ Singleton pattern per name

 // First call - creates and returns new instance